IntersectMBO/cardano-test-plans/userStoryInventoryChangHF.md

 ## 7C: View Unfinished Draft Proposals

-**User Story:** As an Ada Holder, I want the ability to view the list of unfinished draft proposals.
+**User Story:** As a writer of some proposal drafts, I want the ability to view the list of unfinished draft proposals.

 ### Acceptance Criteria

-- Given that I am an Ada Holder,
+- Given that I am a writer of some proposals,
-- When I look into the proposal creation page with drafts created,
+- When I look into the proposal creation page,
-- Then a page should display the list of unfinished drafts.
+- Then the page should display the list of unfinished drafts.

 ## 7D: Verify Proposal Creation Form